lazeroffmichael/smart-park/docs/data.md

 Using Google Earth, **104** simulated paths are created in the surrounding region of Cottage Grove Parking Garage at UNLV.

+!!! tip "Strengthening Real Data With Created Data"

+    In a real life scenario, it is expected that coordinate data for training the model would come from actual user data that is collected around the region of the parking garage.
+Because of the ease of creating new paths around the region of a parking garage in google earth, it is possible to strengthen the accuracy of a model that is being trained using only real data.

 !!! info "All Simulated Paths"

     ![All](https://user-images.githubusercontent.com/56806733/123881389-681b2d80-d8f9-11eb-8f5a-8c2b66428802.png)